-If you have been convicted of any of certain types of crimes or engaged in certain types of criminal activity (even without having been convicted), you may be inadmissible to the United States.
-That is, U.S. immigration authorities will not allow you to get a green card or an immigrant visa even if you otherwise appear to qualify for one.
+If you are a foreign-born person who has been convicted of any of certain types of crimes or engaged in certain types of criminal activity (even without having been convicted), you could be inadmissible to the United States.
+One major effect of that is, even if you otherwise appear to qualify for an immigrant visa and lawful permanent residence (a green card), U.S. immigration authorities will refuse you.

 Not all crimes will make a person inadmissible to the United States.
 For example, a traffic ticket for speeding would not make someone inadmissible, because it does not fall within one of the criminal grounds of inadmissibility.
 For more on this, see Crimes That Make U.S. Visa or Green Card Applicants Inadmissible.

 The most frequently encountered criminal grounds of inadmissibility include:

 Other criminal grounds that are less frequently encountered, and which do not typically require a criminal conviction to make the person inadmissible, include:

 Here's the situation if you are inadmissible under one of the criminal grounds described above.

 You might be able to get a waiver if you are inadmissible due to having committed or done one of the following:

 You will not be eligible for a waiver if you are inadmissible due to having committed one of the following:

 If you were convicted of a single offense of simple possession of 30 grams or less of marijuana, you fall into the only category of controlled substance violators who might be eligible for a waiver of inadmissibility.
 So, for example, if you have one conviction for possession of 20 grams of marijuana, you might be eligible to apply for a waiver if you meet the other requirements.